 Water quality is important to us!

-LUS goes above and beyond EPA regulations taking extra steps to ensure that the water delivered to Lafayette is safe, great tasting and meets our high quality standards.
+LUS goes beyond simply complying with Environmental Protection Agency (EPA) regulations.
+We take extra steps to ensure that all water delivered to customers is safe, good tasting, and clean, meeting our highest standards.

-The Water Quality Report is a mandate of the Environmental Protection Agency, in compliance with the 1996 amended Safe Drinking Water Act, which requires all community water systems to deliver a brief annual water quality report
+The Water Quality Report is a mandate of the EPA in compliance with the 1996 amended Safe Drinking Water Act, which requires all community water systems to deliver a brief annual water quality report.

-The Lafayette Utilities System water source is the Chicot Aquifer, a large, natural underground “lake” in Southwest Louisiana with a stable and plentiful freshwater supply.
-Once water reaches LUS’ water plant, it is cleaned through a three-stage process including (1) softening, (2) filtering and (3) disinfecting before it reaches your tap.
+The Lafayette Utilities System water source is the Chicot Aquifer, a large, natural underground “lake” in Southwest Louisiana.
+It is a stable and plentiful freshwater supply.
+Once water reaches LUS’s water plant, it is cleaned through a three-stage process including (1) softening, (2) filtering, and (3) disinfecting before it reaches your tap.
 LUS produces an average of 22 million gallons per day.

 LUS utilizes its own certified microbiological water laboratory to ensure our drinking water is free from bacterial contamination.
 Samples from around the city are collected and tested throughout each month.
 As a laboratory accredited by the Louisiana Department of Health and Hospitals, we are audited biennially to ensure its quality function.